Tropical Storm Alex (2022): Cuba

 Upon the initiation of advisories on Potential Tropical Cyclone One at 21:00 UTC on June 2 the government of Cuba issued a tropical storm watch for Artemisa, La Habana, Matanzas, Mayabeque, and Pinar del Rio provinces, as well as Isla de la Juventud.
 Heavy rain fell throughout western Cuba as the developing storm moved through the Gulf of Mexico, including a 30-hour total of 301 mm of precipitation in Paso Real de San Diego, in Pinar del Río.
 The government reported that up to 4,480 people had been displaced in the province.
 The rains caused the Cuyaguateje River to overflow its banks, in what some longtime residents of Camino Verde, in the municipality of Guane, described as the worst flooding since Hurricane Alberto in 1982.
 In La Habana, rains caused 61 landslides around Havana.
 Altogether, there were four storm related fatalities reported in Cuba: two in the Pinar del Río Province and two in Havana.
 Approximately 750 homes suffered varying degrees of damage, 21 of which were destroyed, and 158,000 customers lost power.
 Roughly 3200 hectare of crops were damaged.
+According to AON, damages from flooding totaled at least US$25 million.

 Florida

 The NHC began posting tropical storm watches for Florida, encompassing the state's west coast south of Longboat Key, the east coast from the Brevard–Volusia county line southward, Lake Okeechobee, Florida Bay, and the entirety of the Florida Keys.
 In addition, parts of South Florida were put under a flash flood warning.
 Likewise, South Florida also experienced heavy rains in association with the precursor of Alex.
 Several locations observed at least 10 in of precipitation, including preliminary totals of 14.85 in in Hollywood, 14.79 in near Margate, 12.72 in near Biscayne Park, 11.02 in near Palmetto Bay, and at least 11 in in Downtown Miami.
 Consequently, street flooding occurred in South Florida, especially from Miami-Dade County to southern Palm Beach County, leading to a few road closures and stalling cars, necessitating the rescue of several stranded motorists via the Miami-Dade Fire Rescue Department.
 The precursor to Alex also generated tropical storm-force wind gusts in the Miami metropolitan area, causing a combined 3,543 power outages in Broward and Miami-Dade counties.
 In Pompano Beach, winds toppled a large tree onto a mobile home, rendering the residence uninhabitable.
-Damages across the state from the disturbance totaled $104,000.
+Damages across the state from the disturbance totaled $104,000, with Broward County reporting $50,000 in damage from the 40 to 50 mph winds.
+According to AON, flood damages across the state were US$383 million.